OpenDSA/OpenDSA-stable/RST/source/HashCImproved.rst

 Then the :math:`i` th value in the probe sequence would be :math:`(\textbf{h}(K) + i^2) \mod M`.

-.. inlineav:: collisionCON5 slideshow
+.. inlineav:: collisionCON5
    :output: show

 Now you can practice quadratic probing.

 .. avembed:: Exercises/Hashing/HashingQuadraticProbePRO.html
    :showbutton: hide
-   :title: Quadratic Probing Exercise

-.. inlineav:: collisionCON6 slideshow
+.. inlineav:: collisionCON6
    :output: show